 A newcomer is anyone who has never completed a residential retreat with Shinzen, including one-day workshops, home practice program or the life program, regardless of their meditation background.
 All newcomers need to attend the 'Newcomer Meeting' to acquaint themselves with the basic theory and technique of mindfulness (aka vipassana) as taught by Shinzen.

 Individuals who have been to a retreat before but feel a need for a review of the basics may also attend the Newcomer Meeting.
 Occasionally, veteran students and facilitators are permitted to audit the Newcomer Meeting in order to learn how to explain meditation to others by observing.

 As it is important that newcomers have an online session (see below) to insure that they get off to a good start, Online times will be pre-assigned and will likely be held on the first and/or second day of the retreat.
 If you have not done a residential retreat with Shinzen for many years, you may also be assigned an online time.
 Please check the sign-up sheet on the table outside the zendo to see what time and room you have been assigned.
 If you are unable to attend the assigned online session, please see the retreat manager immediately to re-schedule.
 Newcomers will also have the opportunity to meet with the retreat manager or a facilitator in follow-up on a designated day.

-Technique Instruction sessions are when Shinzen gives instructions in meditation techniques.
-During this time, Shinzen explains concepts and techniques, leads guided meditation, and answers questions.
+Technique Instruction sessions are when Shinzen or the Co-Teacher gives instructions in meditation techniques.
+During this time, Shinzen and the Co-Teacher explains concepts and techniques, leads guided meditation, and answers questions.
 These are open to any retreatant who has theoretical or practical questions about meditation.
 Shinzen facilitates the sessions for current students, while the Co-Teacher facilitates a session with newcomers.
 Following working with the Co-Teacher, newcomers then meet with Shinzen daily for a Q&A session.